higginsro/DF-git/README.md

 ```
 ### Usage:
 ```
+For more details about how to run a command use --help:
+> dfgit.py init --help

 Save state of all Intents & Entities and commit
 > dfgit.py save_state --commit <agent_name>

 You can commit and push by giving just the --push flag
 > dfgit.py save_state --push <agent_name>

+you will be prompted for a commit message in both cases

+Alternatively use --delta option to supply a commit message:
+> dfgit.py save_state --push --delta "4th commit" <agent_name>

 Load a saved state from a specific commit hash
 > dfgit.py load_state --commit-hash 11edc81f6d2a1e9ede198b75a90d021124c5207b <agent_name>